bacdillon/AutomationPlayground/Machine Learning/Simple Linear Regression/Readme.md

 Instead of relying on intuition, historical sales data is used to build a predictive machine learning model.

 # Project Objectives
-•	Learn the fundamentals of Simple Linear Regression
+•	Learn the fundamentals of Simple Linear Regression<br>
-•	Explore the relationship between temperature and revenue
+•	Explore the relationship between temperature and revenue<br>
-•	Visualize the dataset using statistical plots
+•	Visualize the dataset using statistical plots<br>
-•	Train a regression model using Scikit-learn
+•	Train a regression model using Scikit-learn<br>
-•	Interpret regression coefficients
+•	Interpret regression coefficients<br>
-•	Predict future revenue
+•	Predict future revenue<br>
-•	Evaluate the regression model visually
+•	Evaluate the regression model visually<br>

 # Dataset
 The dataset contains two variables.